 In general, you need to look at the overwatering and underwatering situation in the pot.
 Both these issues can hamper the plant's growth and make the leaves droop.

 Apart from that, you should also check the placement of the plant.
 If placed in direct sunlight, the leaves will show similar behavior.

 No, you don't have to mist this plant.
 The plant doesn't like too much water, either.
 So, be careful when you think of misting the ZZ plant.

 Over To You

 Is your ZZ plant's root bulb exposed?

+Well, it's most likely due to the overgrowth in the pot.
 Thankfully, it's not a major concern, and the above tips should help keep this plant growing in your garden.

-If you liked this guide, do share it with your friends and family.
+Do you have any more questions related to this topic?
+Please let me know in the comments below.
+If you liked this guide, share it with your friends and family.